valory-xyz/IEKit/README.md

 ## Running the service

-To learn how to run the service, check the [IEKit tutorial](https://docs.autonolas.network/product/iekit/).
+To learn how to run a demo service based on the IEKit, read the [IEKit techncical docs](https://docs.autonolas.network/product/iekit/).